gsa-oes/office-of-evaluation-sciences/_resources/4-publications.md

 ## 2017
-Adam Sacarny, David Yokum, Amy Finkelstein, and Shantanu Agrawal. <a href="https://www.healthaffairs.org/doi/10.1377/hlthaff.2015.1025" target="_blank">Medicare letters to curb overprescribing of controlled substances had no detectable effect on providers.</a> *Health Affairs* 35 no. 3 (2017): 471-479.
+Adam Sacarny, David Yokum, Amy Finkelstein, and Shantanu Agrawal. <a class="usa-link usa-link--external" href="https://www.healthaffairs.org/doi/10.1377/hlthaff.2015.1025" target="_blank">Medicare letters to curb overprescribing of controlled substances had no detectable effect on providers.</a> *Health Affairs* 35 no. 3 (2017): 471-479.
 - This study used a randomized controlled trial approach to evaluate a low-cost, light-touch intervention aimed at reducing the inappropriate provision of Schedule II controlled substances in the Medicare Part D Program.

 Adam Sacarny, David Yokum, and Shantanu Agrawal. <a class="usa-link usa-link--external" href="https://www.aeaweb.org/articles?id=10.1257/aer.p20171061" target="_blank">Government-academic partnerships in randomized evaluations: the case of inappropriate prescribing,</a> *American Economic Review* 107, no. 5, (2017): 466-470.